vict0rsch/minydra/README.md

 ## MinyDict

 Minydra's args are a custom lightweight wrapper around native `dict` which allows for dot access (`args.key`), resolving dotted keys into nested dicts and pretty printing sorted keys in a box with nested dicts indented.
+If a key does not exist, it will not fail, rather return None (as `dict.get(key, None)`).

 a `MinyDict` inherits from `dict` so usual methods work `.keys()`, `.items()` etc.